matloff/FarewellAddress/Address.md

 Prof. Tom Ferguson and the late Prof. Olive Jean Dunn; the latter is the one who started me thinking about the [inappropriateness of significance testing](https://github.com/matloff/qeML/blob/master/inst/mdFiles/No_P_Values.md).
-I also talked a lot with the late Prof. Chuck Stone; though he was 12 years my senior, he and I later became close friends when we moved to adjoining towns in the Bay Area.
+I also talked a lot with the late Prof. Chuck Stone; he and I later became close friends when we moved to adjoining towns in the Bay Area.

 ## Academic career